 The Gold Guinea coin was the most popular coin during the time Britain became the world’s major colonial power.
-This year we celebrate the Guinea bicentenary, marking 200 years since the Guinea was officially taken out of circulation.
+2013 marked 200 years since the last Guinea was officially struck.

-At the end of the civil war, when Charles II was restored to the throne he was desperate to restore faith in the British currency.
+At the end of the civil war in the 17th century, when Charles II was restored to the throne, he was desperate to restore faith in the British currency.
 The British currency had literally taken a battering during the war and people would clip bits of silver off coins to make money.

 In exile Charles II had observed coins being produced on a machine – a mill and screw press.
 The coins created had greater definition and a more regular shape and size compared to the medieval process of hammering.